teddyaroca/Summer_2022_bioinformatics/README.md

 At this point you should be able to see the folders and scripts in your folder in your mapped drive.

-5. To update any cahnges to this repository:
+5. To update any changes to this repository:

 ```
 git pull